 Becoming a new mother is an exciting time and planning ahead is essential.
 Women's and Children's Education provides classes in childbirth, postpartum care, advanced pediatric life support and lactation services.
 With each of these classes, educational materials including videos, mannequins and other equipment are necessary.
 Thanks to generous donations to Children’s Miracle Network these are utilized to educate hundreds of families.

 Planning for a new baby is exciting for a family, but sometimes things do not go they way should.
 For mothers who suffer a stillborn birth, bereavement services are available.
 Parents should not leave the hospital empty-handed.
 Through funds donated to Children’s Miracle Network each family enduring this loss received a baby ring, memory box and remembrance box.

-Generous donations to Children's Miracle Network provide financial assistance to children and their families.
+Generous donations to Children's Miracle Network provide financial assistance to children and their families through Case Management.
 Through the Child/Family Assistance fund, those with extenuating circumstances related to child healthcare, durable medical equipment, prescriptions, formula diapers and other baby items are available.

 Hendrick Hospice Care

 Coping with the loss of a loved one can have traumatic impact on children.
 Recognizing the need for children's bereavement services, Hendrick Hospice Care's Club Courage and Camp Courage are available to those suffering a loss through death, divorce, separation or other painful transition.
 Held twice a year for eight weeks, Rainbows teaches children about coping with their loss through grief activities, journals and arts and crafts.
 The last night of Rainbows, a balloon launch is held for symbolically releasing their grief.
 Children's Miracle Network Hospitals funds raised cover all aspects of Club Courage from director training to T-shirts for the children.